Rules

 RULE 8.4 PERMIT APPLICATIONS PROCEDURE; TERM, RENEWAL, AND AMENDMENT:

-B. Within sixty days after the date that an application for a permit or permit amendment is filed, the Manager will make a determination as to whether the application contains the data and maps required by district rules and is administratively complete.
-An administratively complete application requires information set forth in the application instructions and/or in accordance with Rule 8.3, and Texas Water Code Sections 36.113 and 36.1131.
+A. Within sixty days after the date that an application for a permit or permit amendment is filed, the Manager will make a determination as to whether the application contains the data and maps required by district rules and is administratively complete.
+An administratively complete application requires information set forth in the application instructions and/or in accordance with Rule 8.3, and pertinent provisions of the Texas Water Code.
 If the Manager determines that the application is incomplete, the Manager shall notify the applicant of the deficiencies.
-Any such application for which deficiencies have not been remedied within 60 days of notification by the manager will be cancelled, and another application for the requested production must be submitted de novo, unless that applicant, prior to the expiration of the 60 day-period, has requested and received an extension from the Board.
+Any such application for which deficiencies have not been remedied within 60 days of notification by the manager will be cancelled, and another application for the requested production must be submitted de novo, unless that applicant, prior to the expiration of the 60-day period, has requested and received an extension from the Board.
 Only one such 30-day extension may be granted by the Board.

-D. At the hearing at which the Board first considers the application, the Board will determine the need for a Rule 8.5 hearing (Sec.
-36.114B).
-Conditions of a well permit application which may be considered by the Board when determining the need for a hearing pursuant to this Rule are set forth in Rules 8.
-4 and 8.5:
+C. At the hearing at which the Board first considers the application, the Board will determine the need for a Rule 8.5 hearing .
+Conditions of an application for a well permit or permit amendment which may be considered by the Board when determining the need for a hearing pursuant to this Rule are set forth in Rules 8.4 and 8.5:

 RULE 8.5 - CONTESTED CASE HEARINGS.